-- 4. The key features of San Mateo County's efforts to encourage commuters to use alternatives to driving alone -- carpools, vanpools or transit -- are explained in Chapter 5. - 5.
+- 1. The roadways and intersections that comprise San Mateo County's CMP Roadway System to be monitored for traffic operating conditions are described in Chapter 2. - 2.
+The Level of Service Standards for the CMP's roadway segments, which were designated in the 1991 CMP (one additional segment was added in the 1999 CMP), and the standards for the intersections, which were designated in the 1993 CMP, are presented in Chapter 3. - 3.
+The measures adopted by C/CAG to evaluate San Mateo County's multimodal system performance for the movement of people and goods are described in Chapter 4. - 4.
+The key features of San Mateo County's efforts to encourage commuters to use alternatives to driving alone -- carpools, vanpools or transit -- are explained in Chapter 5. - 5.
 The process to be used to analyze and mitigate the impacts on San Mateo County's transportation systems of potential or planned land use changes is presented in Chapter 6. - 6.
 The guidelines for deficiency plans, should those need to be prepared in the future, are explained in Chapter 7.
 Also included in this Chapter is a listing of the deficiencies that were identified during the monitoring of the 2013 CMP. - 7.
 The process for projects to be considered for funding as part of this CMP's Capital Improvement Program is presented in Chapter 8.
-This chapter also includes the transportation goals adopted in the Metropolitan Transportation Commission (MTC) Plan Bay Area.8.
-The features of the C/CAG CMP Transportation Model are described in Chapter 9. - The procedures that C/CAG will use to monitor conformance with the CMP are described in Chapter 10. - The Vehicle Registration Fee Program includes the \$4 fee on motor vehicles registered in San Mateo County for the management of traffic congestion and stormwater pollution and the new Measure M - \$10 vehicle registration fee are updated in Chapter 11. - 11.
+This chapter also includes the transportation goals adopted in the Metropolitan Transportation Commission (MTC) Plan Bay Area. - 8.
+The features of the C/CAG CMP Transportation Model are described in Chapter 9. - 9.
+The procedures that C/CAG will use to monitor conformance with the CMP are described in Chapter 10. - The Vehicle Registration Fee Program includes the \$4 fee on motor vehicles registered in San Mateo County for the management of traffic congestion and stormwater pollution and the new Measure M -\$10 vehicle registration fee are updated in Chapter 11. - 11.
 The Traffic Impact Analysis (TIA) Policy is included in Chapter 12 and the complete TIA Policy is included in Appendix L. - 12.
 The results of the 2013 Monitoring Report are presented in Appendix F.